 Getting there from the UK

-We always opt for the Dover-Calais crossing.
+We always opt for the Dover-Calais ferry crossing.
 This is the shortest ferry crossing, although means longer driving in France; but we take advantage of an overnight stopover with family who live close to Dover.

 It’s then an eight hour drive from Calais down to the Dordogne.
 We tend to take the route around Paris, although I know many regular visitors to the region who swear by the route via Rouen to avoid the complicated and often congested Paris ring road system.